erlware/blog.erlware.org/content/epmdlessless.md

 which is essentially the same as clustering because a new node is started before attaching to the remote node to bring up a shell on that node.

-This has been made possible through a couple new options added to `erl`:
+Bypassing EPMD has been made possible through a couple new options added to `erl`:

 * `-erl_epmd_port P`: Configures the port this node will listen on and use when connecting to remote nodes.